Cat Dental Care

 What Are The Causes of Cat Dental Issues?

-It’s estimated that nearly one half of cats three years of age and older have some degree of dental disease, but what exactly does that mean?
+It’s estimated that nearly half of cats three years of age and older have some degree of dental disease, but what exactly does that mean?

 - Tartar and Calculus

-Gingivitis is infection and inflammation of the gums due to your cat’s immune response to tartar.
+Gingivitis is the infection and inflammation of the gums due to your cat’s immune response to tartar.
 Your cat’s body doesn’t want tartar on its teeth because it is irritating and tries to get rid of it with an inflammatory response.
 Gingivitis shows up as redness and swelling near the gum line.
 It can also cause bleeding and soreness.
 Mild to moderate gingivitis usually goes away once the tartar is removed.
 More severe gingivitis may require antibiotics and anti-inflammatories.

 - Periodontal Disease